sieira/planete/core/backend/README.md

   - `close` Gracefully closes every module that need to perform som task when an exception happens, or a SIGKILL or a SIGTERM is received

 ## API
-The core app exposes no endpoints by its own.
-In exchange, it allows the frontend to register its own.
-This is a risky design desition, but allows different frontends to be attached to the backend without constraining them to use a particular set of documents.
+Check any module documentation for an overview of the available endpoints.
+The backend is suppossed to not expose any get method.
+In exchange, it allows the frontend to register its owns.
+This is a risky design decission, but allows different frontends to be attached to the backend without constraining them to use a particular set of documents.
 Please check the [fronted docs](../frontend/README.md) for further information